ChloeCodesThings/FakeCallWorkshop/README.md

 ![](https://res.cloudinary.com/practicaldev/image/fetch/s--TnBmEJTg--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://cdn-images-1.medium.com/max/1200/1%2A0yImy-SW4IsrRgJN_UjP7Q.png)

 Then you’ll need to fill in some basic info about your function here.
-Including the app name, the Azure subscription you’d like to use, a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview?WT.mc_id=devto-blog-chcondon/?WT.mc_id=fakecallworkshop-github-chcondon) (create a new one in this case), the Operating System you’d like to use, the [hosting plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale/?WT.mc_id=fakecallworkshop-github-chcondon) (I’m using consumption), the location you’d like to use (I’m based in California, so West US is usually my default), the runtime stack I’d like to use (I’m using NodeJS in this case), and we have the option to create new [storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction/?WT.mc_id=fakecallworkshop-github-chcondon) or use existing.
+Including the app name, the Azure subscription you’d like to use, a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview?WT.mc_id=devto-blog-chcondon/?WT.mc_id=fakecallworkshop-github-chcondon) (create a new one in this case), the Operating System you’d like to use (please select **Windows** for this workshop), the [hosting plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale/?WT.mc_id=fakecallworkshop-github-chcondon) (I’m using consumption), the location you’d like to use (I’m based in California, so West US is usually my default), the runtime stack I’d like to use (I’m using NodeJS in this case), and we have the option to create new [storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction/?WT.mc_id=fakecallworkshop-github-chcondon) or use existing.
 We'll create a new one in this case.

 ![](https://i.imgur.com/rEdUcjS.png)